SelecTree: Tree Detail

 Photo Locations: UC Davis - Davis, CA, Tucson, AZ, Rancho Santa Ana Botanic Gardens - Claremont, CA, Regional Parks Botanic Garden, Tilden Regional Park - Berkeley, CA and Arnold Arboretum - Boston, MA

 Deciduous tree with small red berries.
+Found in riparian areas of the Southwest.
 Attracts birds.

 Native to California.